-New Jersey State Council on the Arts, Young Audiences New Jersey and Eastern Pennsylvania
+New Jersey State Council on the Arts and Young Audiences New Jersey and Eastern Pennsylvania

 -To make the arts a basic part of a sound, quality education for all students PreK-12